borntofrappe/game-development/01 Flappy Bird/Flappy Bird 2/README.md

 ## Class

-The project lean on the `class` library as provided [on GitHub](https://github.com/vrld/hump/blob/master/class.lua).
-This to work with classes, a concept not available in the lua programming language.
+The project leans on the `class` library to work with object oriented programming:

-The basic structure of a class is as follows:

 - create a class